StevenRasmussen/XrmTSToolkit/README.md

 var Entity = new XrmTSToolkit.Soap.Entity("account");
 Entity.Attributes["creditonhold"] = new XrmTSToolkit.Soap.BooleanValue(true);
-Entity.Attributes["creditlimit"] = new XrmTSToolkit.Soap.MoneyValue(1000);
+Entity.Attributes["donotemail"] = true; //You can also just pass a bool instead of a 'BooleanValue' Entity.Attributes["creditlimit"] = new XrmTSToolkit.Soap.MoneyValue(1000);
 Entity.Attributes["lastusedincampaign"] = new XrmTSToolkit.Soap.DateValue(new Date());
 Entity.Attributes["exchangerate"] = new XrmTSToolkit.Soap.DecimalValue(2000);